-Non-registered Shareholders who have received the Documents from their Intermediary should follow the directions of their Intermediary with respect to the procedure to be followed for voting at the Meeting.
+Non-registered Shareholders who have received the Documents from their Intermediary should, other than as set out herein, follow the directions of their Intermediary with respect to the procedure to be followed for voting at the Meeting.
 Generally, Non-registered Shareholders will either:

-- (a) be provided with a form of proxy executed by the Intermediary but otherwise uncompleted.
-The Non-registered Shareholder may complete the proxy and return it directly to the Corporation's registrar and transfer agent, Computershare Investor Services Inc.; or - (b) be provided with a request for voting instructions.
+(a) be provided with a form of proxy executed by the Intermediary but otherwise uncompleted.
+The Non-registered Shareholder may complete the proxy and return it directly to Computershare; or

+(b) be provided with a request for voting instructions.
 The Intermediary is required to send the Corporation an executed form of proxy completed in accordance with any voting instructions received by the Intermediary.